Get the Most Out of Your TPD Payout: Your Ultimate Guide

 What is the Tax on My TPD Payout?

-• When withdrawing over $225,000, a portion of the withdrawal amount is tax-free and the remaining taxable portion is subject to a 22% tax rate.
+- When withdrawing over $225,000, a portion of the withdrawal amount is tax-free, and the remaining taxable portion is subject to a 22% tax rate.

-How does a TPD Payout impact Centrelink
+About a TPD Payout and Centrelink Payments

 Most TPD insurance policies fall into one of these two categories: